 I am worried about the creditors' meeting for my company's CVA.
 What should I do to prepare and what is likely to happen?
 Will anyone attend?

 The meeting is chaired by the advisor or an insolvency practitioner (IP).
 Creditors are sometimes represented by professionals from other insolvency firms if the debt is substantial.
 The aim of the meeting is to allow the creditors to question the director's proposals; however it is NOT a place for settling disputes.
+The creditors meetings are normally held via video conferencing unless 10% or more of the creditors wish it to be held at a physical location.

 At the meeting, the creditors will vote on the proposed restructure of the company debts.
 If there is a majority vote of 75% by value of the total value of unsecured creditors at the meeting (whether in person or by proxy) vote in favour.
 A second vote, not including connected creditors, is taken and provided that not more than 50% of unsecured creditors vote against the proposal, it is approved.
 Remember that the bank or other secured creditors are not affected by this process.
 For an example of votes at a creditors meeting click here